SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 same up

 An Integrated(**in te gui rui de**) Management System (IMS) combines all aspects of an organisation’s systems, processes and Standards into one smart system.
 Like EMS add QMS add SMS.(IMS = EMS + QMS + SMS).
 The IMS describes the process-oriented structure of a company(leadership, core and supporting processes).
+Management, experts, R & D, production, procurement and sales The R & D consists of QM, SM and em

 ## 4. Quality Goals